AlvaroCorrales/AlvaroCorrales.github.io/index.md

 Welcome to my personal website!
 My name is Álvaro and I am a Senior Data Scientist.
 An Economist by background, I am primarily interested in the intersection between traditional Econometrics and modern applications in Data Science and AI, such as causal inference and time series analysis.
 I also have a big love for words, so I am a big fan of all things NLP.

 I am an enthusiast of data evangelisation, blogging and general scientific and cultural communication.
 As such, I have built this website to collect in a single repository all the pieces of work that I have published in different channels.
-Here, you will find content about Data Science and Economics, my two areas of professional specialisation, but also about some of my hobbies.
-This includes the podcast "[La Albiónica](/_pages/podcast/)", where we talk about ancient books and history.
+Here, you will find content about Data Science and Economics, my two areas of professional specialisation.

 This website is in constant development.
 In fact, it is a learning project for me, so don't be surprised if it looks entirely different if you revisit it in a matter of days!

-> I am currently on a career break.
-I am spending my time travelling the world, learning about new cultures and languages, reading (mostly history) books, and enjoying nature.
-I will be looking for positions at the intersection of Economics and Data Science **starting in Summer 2024**.

 #### Disclaimer
 Unless stated otherwise, the content of this website is my personal work.
 Hence, it does not reflect the views of nor is proprietary to my current or former employers.